 In today’s hyperconnected world, crises break with explosive speed.
 The Crisis Preparedness Quotient (CPQ) is a powerful diagnostic tool that measures an organization’s ability to prevent, prepare for and respond to survival-threatening reputational storms.
-In his just-published book, Christopher Tennyson presents the game-changing CPQ approach to crisis management and communications, sharing unique insights to help directors, CEOs, senior managers and communicators answer these crucial questions:
+Christopher Tennyson presents the game-changing CPQ approach to crisis management and communications, sharing unique insights to help directors, CEOs, senior managers and communicators answer these crucial questions:

 Are you doing everything you can to lessen the risk of experiencing a crisis?